zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

   * CNAME records are ignored unless *Query Type* is CNAME.

-* When the test case specification states that a CNAME chain is to be followed, the default handling is to look for a valid CNAME chain in the answer section and fetch all records in that chain.
-The records in the chain are arranged in the logical order.
-These are the default criteria for a CNAME chain to be
+* When the test case specification states that a CNAME chain is to be followed, the default handling is to only follow a CNAME, and fetch the records, if the CNAME chain is valid.
-  valid:
+  * The chain is, by default, considered to be valid if the following criteria are met:
+    * It must be possible to arrange all CNAME records from the answer section into a contiguous logical chain with a posisble addition of a non-CNAME record whose owner name matches the RDATA of the last CNAME record.
-  * The first CNAME in the chain must match *Query Name*.
+    * The owner name of the first CNAME record in the chain must match *Query Name*.
     * The last record in the chain must either be a CNAME or a record matching *Query Type*.
-  * For each owner name of the CNAME records in the chain there must not be any additional CNAME records in the answer section (only one CNAME record per owner name).
+    * For each owner name of the CNAME records in the chain there must not be any additional records in the answer section with the same owner name besides RRSIG and NSEC records (that may exist).
+  * CNAME records not part of a valid CNAME chain are by default ignored.

 * Authority and additional sections are by default ignored.

+The test case specification may prescribe that CNAME records are handled in an a different way than the default above.

 ## Default handling of an *EDNS Response*